muchcreative/Single-Stock-EDA-Example/README.md

 **Null Hypothesis**

-After defining our goals let's create a null hypothesis to encompass what we have to reject to create features or indicators for our strategy.
+After defining our goals let's create a null hypothesis to encompass what we have to reject to verify that we can create features or indicators for our strategy.

-<p align="center"> *Black swan events are not recognizable and can not be accounted for when trading* </p>
+<p align="center"> <em> Black swan events are not recognizable and can not be accounted for when trading. </p> </em>

 **Getting Started**

+With the above out of the way, let's breakdown what is in this repository.

 ## Breakdown